 - French bread is a really cheap and versatile option.
 It freezes well wrapped in foil.
 I like to keep it on hand to make baked Italian sandwiches, pizza, or to go with pasta.
 I also make my own!

 - Potatoes are a super inexpensive, hearty side that store really well.

 - Sweet potatoes are always good for a quick and healthy side.
 I poke them with a fork and cook them in the Instant Pot on manual high for 15 minutes.

 - Asparagus, broccoli, bell peppers, carrots, sugar snap peas, zucchini, spinach/arugula mix, lettuce, mushrooms, green beans, cilantro, and butternut squash are all good for quick snacks or healthy sides.
 This week I ordered butternut squash to make a batch of this amazing squash soup.

 - Buy more than you need (as long as it's within budget) so that you have extra for additional meals.

 - As I've mentioned before, don't buy pre-diced fruit and veggies.
 It's so much cheaper to chop them yourself.

-- Box of 60 eggs for make-ahead breakfasts for the week.
+- We go through eggs fast!
+I like to buy a box of 60 eggs for make-ahead breakfasts for the week.

 - Cream cheese for breakfast.
 I always buy the double pack because it freezes well.